 2. Live YOUR life, not everyone else’s.

-Remember to always keep a piece of you alive.
+Remember to always keep a piece of yourself alive.
 Love the things you want to love, do the things you want to do, and buy items you love.
 In other words, don’t say you love minimalism for a guy, or for family….and vice versa, don’t say you hate minimalism to avoid offending someone when secretly you are a diehard minimalist.
 It’ll come back to haunt you.

 By living YOUR life, you’ll spend on what YOU want.
 Not what others want you to spend money on.